 The Hout Bay restaurant is well known for its pizzas—which are out of this world—but there is far more on offer with plenty of pasta dishes—including a wheat-free option—to tantalize your taste buds.
 There are also some seriously decadent desserts, including a chocolate fondue and sweet pizzas.

 Ristorante Posticino first opened its doors in Sea Point in 1998 and such was its popularity it had to expand to accommodate all the patrons lining up to sample Enrico and Gioacchino’s fabulous dishes.
 The duo has since opened up a second store in Hout Bay and continue to serve meals with simple, fresh ingredients.
 The menu has a wide variety, while both restaurants are child-friendly with a warm atmosphere,

 One of the best seafood restaurants in the city, Codfather is something of an institution.
 Fantastic seafood and sushi are further complemented by a warm inviting ambience and epic views of the ocean.

-A relaxed and casual vibe awaits you at the Taste Bistro, whether you choose to dine in the inside space with its open-plan kitchen or in the secluded covered courtyard garden, of this non-pretentious favourite.
-Offering a bistro-style menu from 11am to 10pm, all produce used is fresh and seasonal, prepared by Chef Anton.
+A relaxed and casual vibe awaits you at Fresh Taste Bistro, whether you choose to dine in the inside space with its open-plan kitchen or in the secluded covered courtyard garden, of this non-pretentious favourite.
+The bistro-style menu uses fresh, seasonal ingredients.
 If you have any dietary requirements, just phone ahead, and you will be well looked after.

 With one of the best views in the Helderberg, both sea and mountain, Steffanie’s continues to rank amongst the best – and most loved – restaurants in Somerset West.
 Enjoy a light lunch on the terrace—space is limited—or something more substantial from the main menu like the Crispy Duck or Grilled Kingklip.
 Cap it off with some decadent dessert as you soak in the views and vibe of Steffanie’s.